openstack/openstack-ansible/doc/source/developer-docs/extending.rst

     2. A script to automatically perform a git checkout of openstack-ansible

-When including openstack-ansible in a project, consider using a parallel directory structure as shown in the `ansible.cfg files`_ section.
+When including OpenStack-Ansible in a project, consider using a parallel directory structure as shown in the `ansible.cfg files`_ section.

 Also note that copying files into directories such as `env.d`_ or